Generic selectors

 Planted Tank Parameters

 Vallisneria is a pretty easy-going plant that does well in a variety of parameters.
 They do prefer harder alkaline water and can even survive in slightly brackish conditions.
-A GH of 4-18 and a pH of 6.5-8.5 is ideal.
-In terms of water temperature, anything between 59-86 °F is acceptable.
+A GH of 4 to 18 and a pH of 6.5 to 8.5 is ideal.
+In terms of water temperature, anything between 59 and 86°F (15 to 30°C) is acceptable.
 Due to their wide range, they do not need an aquarium heater.
-You only need on if you have tropical fish like a Betta Fish.
+You only need one if you have tropical fish like a Betta Fish.

 Water Quality